 See the abstract submission processes for Poster/Oral Presentations, Poster Awards, Symposium Guidelines, and Media Embargo Policy below.
-The Program Committee is now requesting proposals for the following presentation:
+All 2021 Congress submissions are closed.

-The Pharmaceutical Pipeline submissions deadline is Wednesday, 20 January 2021.
+The Pharmaceutical Pipeline submissions deadline was Wednesday, 20 January 2021.

 Pharmaceutical Pipeline Submitters – Your application will be submitted under the “Pharmaceutical Pipeline” submission type.
 Pharmaceutical Pipeline submissions should include those with early clinical data (Phase 1 and 2) on compounds for which Phase 3 data had not been presented.
 The goal is to generate enthusiasm for the many novel compounds under exploration, most of which have not reached Phase 3.
 This is not to exclude presentations of clinical data on compounds currently in Phase 3 targeted to truly untested mechanisms, since such data would also be of great interest.
 Pharmaceutical Pipeline submissions should be structured as: Background, Methods, Results and Discussion.
 There is a limit of 3200 characters, not counting spaces, for the text of your abstract submission.
 No images, graphs, or tables will be accepted.
 Submissions by women and minorities are highly encouraged.
 Note: Pharmaceutical Pipeline abstracts will not be included in the online abstract publication.

-Late-Breaking Poster submissions will open in January 2021.
-The deadline to submit will be in mid-February.
+Late-Breaking Poster submissions are closed.
+The deadline to submit was 24 February 2021.
 Notification of acceptance or otherwise will be emailed to the presenter in March 2021.

 Late-Breaking Poster abstracts should be structured as: Background, Methods, Results, and Discussion.
 Include as much actual data as possible.
 There is a limit of 3200 characters, not counting spaces, for the text of your abstract submission.
 The presenter will be required to submit a COI disclosure statement at the time of the submission.
 Submissions by women and minorities are highly encouraged.
 Note: Late-Breaking Poster abstracts will not be included in the online abstract publication.